Heaciy/TabClip/README.md

 ## Introduction

-- **What it is**: TabClip is a browser extension for managing large numbers of tabs, currently supporting Chrome and Edge (Chromium-based)
+- **What it is**: TabClip is a browser extension for managing large numbers of tabs.
+It currently supports Chrome, Edge (Chromium-based), and Firefox.
-- **Who it's for**: If you frequently have many tabs open in your browser and don't want to close them all when your work is finished (or unfinished), TabClip lets you archive all or some of your tabs (perfect for digital hoarders like me)
+- **Who it's for**: If you frequently have many tabs open in your browser and don't want to close them all when your work is finished (or unfinished), TabClip lets you archive all or some of your tabs (perfect for digital hoarders like me).
 - **Why I developed this extension**: Similar extensions already exist, like OneTab which I used previously.
 However, as time passed, my OneTab accumulated massive data—about 2000+ tab groups with 30000+ tabs (my bad habit!).
 OneTab stores all data in a single JSON string, requiring serialization/deserialization for every operation, and renders all data at